 in clinical and counseling psychology.
 We are a member of the Association of Psychology

 Postdoctoral and Internship Centers (APPIC).
-The overall objective of the internship
+The overall objective of the psychology

-program is to provide a diversified and comprehensive training experience in professional
+internship program is to provide a diversified and comprehensive training experience

 We provide training that emphasizes both depth and breadth of knowledge.
 In terms of depth, interns will become familiar with the diverse needs and issues faced by university students, the university community at large, and the appropriate role of a university counseling center in helping to address these issues and concerns.

 In terms of breadth, interns are expected to develop clinical competence and skill in a variety of domains that will prepare them for entry into practice.
 They receive training and supervised experience in individual, couple, and group psychotherapy, psychological assessment, outreach, and crisis intervention.
 They have the opportunity to work with a diverse group of clients, staff, and faculty.
 CSUSM students include people of all ages, sexual orientations, ethnicities, religions, and educational and professional backgrounds, and present with a wide range of concerns.

 Supervisors and interns are diverse in terms of their personal and professional backgrounds, areas of expertise, and professional activities.
 Thus, the intern is exposed to a range of theoretical orientations and therapeutic approaches.
 In addition to direct clinical services, interns are also provided with the opportunity to broaden the scope of their professional activities, engaging in program development, training, consultation, and outreach.